tazhussein/DotNetOnAWS/Readme.md

 # .NET on AWS CDK Project

-This poject shows how to use .NET with CDK to create infrastructure to deploy workloads onto AWS from Azure DevOps and AWS CodePipeline.
+This poject shows how to use .NET with CDK to create infrastructure to deploy workloads onto AWS from Azure DevOps Pipelines and AWS CodePipeline.

 If you have any questions, feel free to reach out to me on [Twitter](http://twitter.com/husseintaz) or [LinkedIn](https://www.linkedin.com/in/tasleem-taz-hussein-b300a577/)